How to Fix a Flat Tire

 How Long Does it Take to Fix a Flat Tire?

 Before you head out into the garage to fix your flat tire, you may be wondering how much time you’ll need to set aside—and the answer is not much time at all.
-In general, fixing a flat shouldn’t take you longer than 15 or 30 minutes.
+In general, fixing a flat shouldn’t take you longer than 15 or 30 minutes, which is similar to the time it takes to simply change a tire.

 How to Repair a Flat Tire